When are the next train strikes happening?

 Train strikes: Dates and everything you need to know ahead of next rail walk-outs

-Union has rejected a ‘risible’ pay offer from rail firms, saying it was ‘not designed to be accepted’

-National rail strikes will extend into a 13th month after the train drivers’ union, Aslef, announced three more days of walk-outs plus an overtime ban.
+Eurovision weekend will see strikes by both the RMT and Aslef unions

+Travellers trying to reach the Eurovision Song Contest and the FA Cup Final by rail could find their trains cancelled by a series of strikes.
+The main rail union, the RMT, and the train drivers’ union, Aslef, have called more walk-outs in May and June.
+Staff will stop work at more than a dozen train operators, including all the key long-distance and commuter rail firms.

-Drivers working for over a dozen train operators, including all the key long-distance and commuter rail firms, will walk out on Friday 12 May, Wednesday 31 May and Saturday 3 June.
+Drivers working for over a dozen train operators will walk out on Friday 12 May, Wednesday 31 May and Saturday 3 June.
+An overtime ban will also be put in place.

+The RMT has called a strike by members working at 14 train operators on Saturday 13 May.

-The first date will affect people travelling to Liverpool for the Eurovision Song Contest; the final takes place on Saturday 13 May.
+The walk-outs will hit passengers hoping to reach Liverpool for the climax of the Eurovision Song Contest; the final takes place on Saturday 13 May.
+Avanti West Coast, TransPennine Express and Northern are among the train operators that will be affected.

-The last date coincides with the FA Cup Final between Manchester United and Manchester City, which will be staged at Wembley in northwest London.
-Normally thousands of fans would be travelling by rail to the match.
+The 3 June date coincides with the FA Cup Final between Manchester United and Manchester City, which will be staged at Wembley in northwest London.
+Normally tens of thousands of fans would be travelling by rail to the match.
 It will also affect racegoers travelling to Epsom Derby.

 Since June 2022, national rail strikes in a tangle of disputes about pay, job security and working arrangements have caused problems for tens of millions of train passengers.
 Stoppages have been called frequently, causing massive disruption and making advance travel planning difficult.